FAQ Oral Health

 Why is dry mouth such a big deal?

-A: Saliva helps wash away food particles, balance acids, and prevent cavities.
-When your mouth is dry (often from stress, medications, or dehydration), bad bacteria thrives, increasing your risk for decay.
+A: Saliva washes away food, balances acids, and helps prevent cavities.
+A dry mouth from stress, medications, or dehydration allows harmful bacteria to thrive, increasing your risk for decay.

 I think a piece of my tooth chipped off!
 What should I do?